-The Amy O'Brien-Ladner Innovation Award was named to honor Amy's innovation in beginning and serving as the first KUMC Women in Medicine and Science (WIMS) President in 2002, and securing the endowed Joy McCann Professorship during her tenure.
-These two acts set in motion a structure which would impact a positive cultural change for years to come regarding career development for professional women on our campus.
-This distinguished award is sponsored by the Joy McCann Professorship for Women in Medicine & Science.
+The Amy O'Brien-Ladner Innovation Award was named to honor Amy's innovation in beginning and serving as the first KUMC WIMS President in 2002, and for securing the endowed Joy McCann Professorship during her tenure.
+It was her innovation that set in motion a structure that would impact a positive change for years to come.

-Amy O'Brien-Ladner, MD, is a Professor in the Department of Internal Medicine who currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director and Vice Chair of the Department of Medicine.
+Amy O'Brien-Ladner, MD, is a Professor and Acting Chair in the Department of Internal Medicine who also currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director.
 She is an active mentor and role model for men and women and was also instrumental in helping to create her department's faculty mentoring program.
 In addition to her many accomplishments, Dr. O'Brien-Ladner places a high value on family life and believes women can achieve great things without sacrificing their personal or family life.

 At the WIMS Annual Dinner on August 16, 2012, Dr. O'Brien-Ladner was presented with a crystal bowl to commemorate the award in her honor.
 Dr. Susan Pingleton made the presentation.
 The inscription reads, "The Amy O'Brien-Ladner, MD Award for Innovation was established in 2012 by the Joy McCann Professorship to honor and recognize Dr. Lander's extraordinary innovation that has positively change our culture."